ejirocodes/ejirocodes/README.md

 ### Hi there 👋🏽
 My name is Ejiro Asiuwhu.
-I'm a JavaScript Developer with industry experience in building scalable and performant applications that runs on the web and your smart phone with cutting-edge technology.
+I'm a JavaScript Developer with industry experience in building scalable and performant applications that runs on the web and your smartphone with cutting-edge technology.

 ⚡️ **What I do**
 - 🛠 Frontend Developer at [Codekago Interactive](https://codekago.com/)